 Note: Tuition estimates above are for illustration; actual rates may change year to year.
 Always consult with the school for the latest fee amounts.

-Q: Are online master’s degrees from Illinois universities respected by employers?
+Q: Are online master’s degrees from Illinois respected by employers?

-Q: Do I need to live in Illinois to enroll in an Illinois online master’s program?
+Q: Do I need to live in Illinois to enroll?

-Q: What support will I have as an online master’s student in Illinois?
+Q: What kind of support do online students receive in Illinois?

-Q: How can I finance my online master’s degree?
-Do online students get financial aid?
+Q: Can online master’s students get financial aid?